arlene14ko/arlene14ko/README.md

 #### A Junior Data Scientist based in Antwerp, Belgium.

 ##### NOW
+- ✨ Fine tuned a pretrained neural network using transfer learning to remove the background from images.

-- ✨ Recentlly co-created a project using deep learning techniques (CNN) to predict Yoga poses for a start up company in Antwerp
+- ✨ Co-created a project using deep learning techniques (CNN) to predict Yoga poses for a start up company in Antwerp
 - 💬 Recently created a project about Natural Language Processing (NLP) Text Summarization using HuggingFace Transformers.
 - ⚙️ Co-created a project about [customer churn prediction](https://predicting-churn.herokuapp.com/) to help predict if a customer is likely to churn.
 - ✨ Co-created a [machine learning model](https://codit-usecase.herokuapp.com/) to predict if an industrial machine will malfunction using sound.